3 min read

 Use this when

-Visual monitoring gets noisy when every successful run sends a message.
-Some checks need immediate attention: a failed release check, a missing selector, a login wall or a page that no longer matches its baseline.
-Routine history can wait.
+Monitoring becomes noisy when every successful or low-risk run sends a message.
+Some checks deserve immediate attention - a failed release check, a missing selector, a login wall, or a critical baseline mismatch.
+Routine history usually does not.

-A marketing team can receive one morning summary for landing pages and pricing pages.
-An agency can batch client site checks before a weekly report.
-A product team can keep failed release checks immediate while successful runs stay in a digest.
+A marketing team may want one morning summary for landing pages and pricing pages.
+An agency may batch client-site checks before a weekly report.
+A product team may keep failed launch checks immediate while successful runs wait for a digest.

-Use an immediate alert when a person should stop what they are doing and inspect the run.
-Use a daily digest when the team needs visibility but the result can wait until the next review window.
+Send an immediate alert when a person should stop and inspect the run now.
+Use a digest when the team needs awareness, but the result can wait until the next review window.

-The distinction keeps visual monitoring tied to the right review rhythm.
-A failed checkout check is interruption-worthy.
-A stable homepage check, a client site archive or a weekly documentation sweep usually belongs in a digest unless it breaks a baseline.
+That distinction keeps page monitoring useful.
+A failed checkout check deserves interruption.
+A stable homepage archive or weekly docs sweep usually belongs in a summary unless it breaks a baseline.

-• Immediate alert: failed run, missing selector, login wall or baseline mismatch on a critical page.
+• Immediate alert: failed checkout, blocked sign-up, missing selector, critical baseline mismatch.

-Keep launch-critical Check Suites on immediate alerts until the team has approved a few clean runs.
-Move low-risk successful runs into a daily digest when a short summary is enough.
+Keep launch-critical checks on immediate alerts until the team has seen enough clean runs to trust the workflow.
+Move stable, low-risk runs into a daily digest once short grouped review is enough.

 Related links